 So we're basically talking about two sins here: Idolatry and adultery.
 But, idolatry and adultery are two sides of the same coin.
 The adultery one could be thought of in terms of worldliness.
 I'll just leave it at that for now, and go on.

 From these few verses that we've gone over, a few character traits are apparent.
 I'll list these for you.
-This is what The Bible paints Balaam as.
+This is what the Bible paints Balaam as.

 He was covetous of wealth and power.

-He was a practitioner of a cult art.
+He was a practitioner of occult art.